rullywowpcb/home-assistant-actionable-garagedoors/README.md

 # home-assistant-actionable-garagedoors
-## Quick excerpt of my  Home Assistant config for Actionable Notifications on my "Virtual" Garage Doors
+## Quick excerpt of my  Home Assistant config for Actionable Notifications on my "Virtual" Garage Doors.
+Feel free to try this out yourself on some virtual doors before you actually implement.

 The idea is to get something like this on your mobile:
 ![alt text](https://raw.githubusercontent.com/rullywowpcb/home-assistant-actionable-garagedoors/main/ios_notification.jpg?raw=true)